toth12/language-technology-humanities/README.md

 Open report_moonstone.txt to see the output of the script.

-### Study the Anglo-Saxon Chronicle through a feature space representation
+### Study the Anglo-Saxon Chronicle through a feature space representation (chapter 6)

 The goal of this experiment is to demonstrate the use of feature space representation of texts through the study of the Anglo-Saxon Chronicle.
-By running the following bash script (calling various python scripts), you can reproduce the details discussed in the book (chapter 6.)
+By running the following bash script (calling various python scripts), you can reproduce the details discussed in the book.

 ```
 sh process_anglo_saxon_chronicle.sh